Connect with others who understand.

 Written by Alison Channon

 Lymphoma is a blood cancer in which white blood cells called lymphocytes develop abnormally and grow out of control.
-There are two main types of lymphoma — Hodgkin lymphoma (HL, also called Hodgkin disease or Hodgkin’s disease) and non-Hodgkin lymphoma (NHL, also called non-Hodgkin’s lymphoma).
+There are two main types of lymphoma: Hodgkin lymphoma (HL), also called Hodgkin disease or Hodgkin’s disease) and non-Hodgkin lymphoma (NHL, also called non-Hodgkin’s lymphoma).
 Both types of lymphoma are cancers of the lymphatic system, which is part of the body’s immune system.
-A functioning lymphatic system protects the body by removing bacteria, excess fluid, and waste matter from old or damaged cells.
-The lymphatic system consists of the bone marrow, spleen, lymph nodes, thymus, and other organs, as well as vessels that transport fluids throughout the body.
-Lymphoma is related to other blood cancer types, including leukemia, myeloma, and myeloproliferative neoplasms.

 Common Symptoms of Lymphoma

-Lymphoma symptoms will vary depending on where the cancer originated, which parts of your body are affected, and the type of lymphoma you have.
+Lymphoma symptoms will vary depending on where the cancer started, which parts of your body are affected, and the type of lymphoma you have.
 Lymphoma symptoms can be local or systemic.
-Local symptoms affect a specific area of the body, while systemic symptoms are more general or impact the entire body.
+Local symptoms affect a specific area of the body, while systemic symptoms are more general or affect the entire body.

 Symptoms of Hodgkin Lymphoma

-Not everyone with Hodgkin lymphoma experiences obvious symptoms.
-In some cases, people are diagnosed with HL after an unrelated blood test shows signs of lymphoma or during a physical examination where a doctor notices swollen lymph nodes.
-The following are symptoms frequently associated with Hodgkin lymphoma; however, it is not an exhaustive list of all possible symptoms.
+In some cases, people are diagnosed with HL after an unrelated blood test shows signs of lymphoma or during a physical examination when a doctor notices swollen lymph nodes.
+The following are common symptoms associated with HL:

 Swollen Lymph Nodes